shaungrady/angular-http-etag/readme.md

 ```

 ### Use Your Own $cacheFactory Cache
 If you'd like ETag and response data to be cached in your own $cacheFactory cache automatically.
-This is useful for sharing cached response data across controllers.
+This is useful for sharing cached response data across controllers and in distinct caches.

 ``` javascript
 // Our own LRU cache